12 Different Types of Ant Mounds

 wood ant mound

-These can reach impressive heights, with the Scottish wood ant (Formica aquilonia) having mounds as high as 8.2 feet tall!
+These hills can reach impressive heights, with the Scottish wood ant (Formica aquilonia) having mounds as high as 8.2 feet tall!
 Formica polyctena also builds massive mounds out of buds, pine needles and sap.

 This latter species is especially fascinating because the mound is designed to keep the nest at a stable temperature.
 Not only does the amount of material in the mound insulate the nest, but it also decomposes into natural compost.